weycash-project/weycash/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the Monacoin Core project (and related projects such as libsecp256k1), and is not to be confused with overall Monacoin Network Protocol consensus changes.
+The following applies to code changes to the WeyCash Core project (and related projects such as libsecp256k1), and is not to be confused with overall Monacoin Network Protocol consensus changes.

-Whether a pull request is merged into Monacoin Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into WeyCash Core rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general